Grant Hill knows all about surgery and opioids.

 The consequences of opioid abuse are serious.

-The Centers for Disease Control and Prevention (CDC) estimates that 60 percent of drug overdose deaths in the United States involve an opioid.
+The Centers for Disease Control and Prevention (CDC) that 60 percent of drug overdose deaths in the United States involve an opioid.

 Dr. Paul Sethi is passionate about the topic.